altajvirani/YouTubeLikeVideoSegments/README.md

 ## Disadvantages

 - **Thumbnail Generation Time:**
   - The current version of the project does not support runtime thumbnail generation.
-However, potential enhancements could include the development of a Flask API that sends back the generated thumbnail image upon request.
-Alternatively, a more efficient approach could involve generating and storing the thumbnail image in the database at the time of video upload.
+However, potential enhancements could include generating and storing the thumbnail image in the database at the time of video upload.
 Accessing the pre-generated image from the database would significantly improve efficiency compared to generating it on the client-side every time a user views a video.

 ## Acknowledgments